-Founded in 1990, Metropolitan Universities journal disseminates scholarship on cutting-edge topics pertinent to urban and metropolitan colleges and universities.
+Founded in 1990 and published by the Coalition of Urban and Metropolitan Universities, Metropolitan Universities journal disseminates scholarship and research relevant to urban and metropolitan universities.
+Articles amplify the mission of CUMU by reinforcing the value of place-based institutions and illuminating our collective work of supporting the changing needs of our students, institutions, and cities.
 The Journal is a peer-reviewed, open access publication—which means that it employs traditional methods of evaluating manuscripts while ensuring that those accepted for publication are freely available to anyone interested in the issues and themes covered.

 Aims and Scope